 Business cloud PCs can be updated with Windows update, manually by the user, or by using third-party management tools.

-2e – Backup and DR
+2e – Backup and Disaster Recovery

 Azure Virtual Desktop session hosts can be backed up and protected in several different ways including Azure Site Recovery and Azure Backup.
 This allows organizations to create a robust backup, DR, and business continuity strategy for their virtual desktop environment.